wiameadnane/medpass-flutter-application/README.md

-# MEDPASS, Flutter Project
+# Med-Pass: Mobile Medical Records Management System with OCR Integration and Translation

-"Med‑Pass — Your Medical Passport in your pocket."
+"Your Medical Passport in your pocket."

 This repository contains the Flutter source for the Med‑Pass mobile application.
 Below is a repo-accurate README that includes a Design section where you can add the Figma link and guidance for contributors on how to reference Figma frames in PRs.